mdlacasse/Owl/README.md

 options={'maxRothConversion': 100, 'estate': 500}
 plan.solve('maxIncome', options=options)
 ```
+Dollar amounts are in k\$ and ratios in percentage.
 The output can be seen using the following command that displays plot of the property in time.
 ```python
 plan.showNetIncome()